redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 - A starting tag.

-/// type=SS, answer=[3]
+/// type=SS, answer=[4]

 On line 7, what does the `<h1>` tag do?

-- It specifies the content to display in the web page.
+- It defines the document type.

 - It sets the title of the web page.

-- It sets the heading of the document.

 - It contains information about the page.

+- It sets the largest heading of the document.

-- It defines the document type.
+- It specifies the content to display in the web page.

 /// type=SS, answer=[3]

-What does `Line 8` of the code above represent?
+What does the HTML element `<p>Lesson1: Basic Page structure of HTML</p>` on line 8 represent?

-- It represents the `text` element.
+- The `text` element.

-- It represents the `content` element.
+- The `content` element.

-- It represents the `paragraph` element.
+- The `paragraph` element.

-- It represents the `thought` element.
+- The `thought` element.

-- It represents the `header` element.
+- The `header` element.

-/// type=SS, answer=[1]
+/// type=SS, answer=[5]

 On line 6, what does the `<body>` tag do?

-- It specifies the content to display in the web page.
+- It defines the document type.

 - It sets the title of the web page.